Misogyny in rap music: Prevalence

-In 2003, McFarland conducted an analysis of Chicano rap and found that Chicano rappers depict women as sex objects, morally and intellectually inferior, and objects of violence.
+In 2003, Pancho McFarland conducted an analysis of Chicano rap and found that Chicano rappers depict women as sex objects, morally and intellectually inferior, and objects of violence.
 37% of Chicano rap songs depicted women as sex objects and 4% mentioned violence against women.
 Except for the "good mother" figure, all other women that were mentioned in the sample were portrayed negatively.
 Moreover, Chicano rappers who discussed sex and sexuality almost always depicted women as objects of domination for men.

 Conrad, Dixon and Zhang (2009) investigated rap music videos and noted that there has been a shift from violent portrayals to more sexual misogynistic ones.
 Women in rap videos are placed in positions of objectification and sexual submission to their male counterparts.
 The researchers argue that this "suggests that there are important gender differences occurring that prefer men over women".

-Subordination of women is not unique to the genre of hip hop.
 According to Weitzer and Kubrin's 2009 analysis, 22% of rap songs surveyed in their study contained misogynistic lyrics.
-This means that misogyny is less pervasive in rap music than some critics believe, although is clearly a significant theme.
-The researchers noted that according to some studies, women are presented as subordinate to men in a majority of rock and country music videos.
+The researchers noted that according to some studies, women are also presented as subordinate to men in a majority of rock and country music videos.
 The analysis also indicates that rap's misogynistic messages are rather extreme.
-Rap stands out for the intensity and graphic nature of its lyrical objectification, exploitation, and victimization of women.
-Other genres, in the aggregate, make more subtle allusions to gender inequality or present more muted criticisms of women.

-Rapper Tim'm West says it's time to start asking questions about rap and hip-hop, "we need to begin to ask why we bought into this industry that overwhelmingly places emphasis and resources and capital on people who promote images that are seen as negative and that do promote stereotypes as opposed to the more positive images", West says.
+Rap music has been noted for the graphic nature of some lyrics depicting women in sexualized or subordinate roles while other genres, may be less overt.